thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 where we propose a method for decorrelating humidity and temperature from signals of MOX gas sensors.
 In particular, the code in this repository reproduces figure 7 and first line in table 3.
-The dataset is publicly available at UCI Machine Learning repository (link should be provided soon) and contains recordings of a gas sensor array (picture below) composed of 8 MOX gas sensors, and a temperature and humidity sensor.
+The dataset is publicly available at [UCI Machine Learning repository](http://archive.ics.uci.edu/ml/datasets/Gas+sensors+for+home+activity+monitoring) and contains recordings of a gas sensor array
+(picture below) composed of 8 MOX gas sensors, and a temperature and humidity sensor.
 This sensor array was exposed to background home activity while subject to two different stimuli: wine and banana.
 The